genesys-ui/icons/README.md

-# genesys-icons
+# Genesys UI Icons

-Genesys Icons is an icon library used by Devo products; developed and maintained by the QuVis team.
+Genesys UI Icons is an icon library.

-You could use this package for components or for icon font.
+You could use this package as components or as icon font.

 ## Documentation